Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

-A healthy vegan diet which is rich in fruits and vegetables will often lead to significant weight loss for those doing it long term.
+A healthy vegan diet that is rich in fruits and vegetables will often lead to significant weight loss for those doing it long term.
 Vegans are in fact much lighter than other groups of people which include vegetarians and those on a standard western diet.

 There is a direct correlation between BMI and being overweight with the development of heart disease.

-Vegans tend to have much lower levels of total cholesterol and LDL cholesterol than those eating an omnivores diet.
+Vegans tend to have much lower levels of total cholesterol and LDL cholesterol than those eating an omnivore diet.
 In one study published in 2007, they found that on average vegans had a total cholesterol reading of 141 mg/dl compared to 208 mg/dl in for the omnivores.

 With cholesterol levels this low, it is extremely unlikely that one would develop heart disease.